 Section 1.
 Overtime - non-exempt employees.

-Subsection 1.
-Standard workday - workweek.
-"Nonexempt" employees, as defined by the Labor Standards Division of the Department of Labor and Industry, State of Montana, shall be paid at a rate of one and one-half times their regular rate of pay for any time they work over 40 hours per week or, except for ranch workers, and those in a mutually agreed upon flex schedule, in excess of eight hours in any 24-hour period.
-Ranch workers and those in a mutually agreed upon flex schedule will be paid at the rate of one and one-half times their regular rate of pay for any time they work over 40 hours per week.
 The employer shall not require an employee covered by this agreement to work overtime except as essential to the provision of service, which is defined as a need, if not fulfilled, that jeopardizes the security, safety and/or the orderly operation of the institution, staff, inmates or public.
 This includes the manning of a post that requires post certification.
-This provision also includes emergencies, which are unforeseen circumstances, that threaten the safety and security of the public, inmates, employees and/or property..
+This provision also includes emergencies, which are unforeseen circumstances, that threaten the safety and security of the public, inmates, employees and/or property.